SkyLeite/blog/content/blog/understanding-asynchronous-javascript.md

 spinner.start();
 ```

-Even if you don't yet understand how that works, you can see how it looks a lot
+Even if you don't yet understand how that works, you can see how the code looks a lot
-cleaner right?
+cleaner.
 To start using promises, you need to understand a couple of
 things.

 A promise is an object like any other.
 While it can vary by implementation, you